LukeWood/keras-genetic/README.md

 - ✅ end to end MNIST example
 - ✅ end to end CartPole example
 - ✅ implement a ProgBarLogger
+- ✅ implement EarlyStopping callback (can be used in CartPole example)
 - have at least 3 distinct breeders
 - autogenerate documentation
 - thoroughly document each component